 Cost: This event is made possible thanks to the support of the National Lottery Heritage Fund.
 The talk is free of charge for attendees.

-Booking required: Due to limited capacity, please book if you wish to attend.
+Due to limited capacity, please RSVP if you wish to attend.

 Travel: There are several large free car parks in Thetford town centre, within a short 5 minute walking distance from the Guildhall.
 Car parks locations include Cage Lane, and Tanner Street.
 The Guildhall is also located 10 minutes walk from Thetford bus station, and 15 minutes walk from Thetford train station.